faithkane3/storytelling/storytelling_notes.md

 ### Expressiveness and Effectiveness

 - Do you have data to express your story accurately?
+Can you display the relevant data to aid in an accurate understanding by your audience?
 - Does presentation style effectively convey data's meaning?
+Does your visualization convey the meaning of the data well enough?

 ### Starting with Your Stakeholders